damjan64/shelly-green-guardian/README.md

 and all the necessary source code files are included.

 During the development of an application, it is necessary to frequently simulate the variable power of network.
-Here is a description of the testing tool that I personally use:
+Here is a description of my testing tool:
 * [load simulator for Shelly EM](load-simulator.md)